-There is no effective treatment for A. invadans-infected fish in the wild and in aquaculture ponds.
-To minimise fish losses in infected fish ponds water exchange should be stopped and lime or hydrated lime and/or salt should be applied (Lilley et al., 1998).
-Attempts at using green water, ash, lime, and neem seeds or branches (Azadirachta indica) for prophylactic treatments of the A. invadans-infected fish in fish ponds gave variable results (Inland Aquatic Animal Health Research Institute [AAHRI], Thailand, internal report, 2001).
+There is no effective treatment for EUS-infected fish in the wild and in aquaculture ponds.
+To minimise fish losses in infected fish ponds water exchange should be stopped and lime or hydrated lime and/or salt should be applied (16).
+Attempts at using green water, ash, lime, and neem seeds or branches (Azadirachta indica) for prophylactic treatments of the EUS-infected fish in fish ponds gave variable results (Inland Aquatic Animal Health Research Institute( AAHRI], Thailand, internal report, 2001).